 Warehousing, Distribution, and Logistics

 Internet-connected sensor technology has become increasingly widespread in use across supply chain operations.
-Smart building multisensors like the SV11 can monitor and measure a variety of environmental data, all from one device.
+Smart building multisensors like Verkada's environmental sensors can monitor and measure a variety of environmental data, all from one device.
 What’s more, sensors can be integrated into a larger physical security system to help organizations ensure compliance with chain-of-custody regulations (especially for sensitive cargo), centralize remote management, enable real-time visibility over inventory, and prevent loss or damage of goods.